alastairwyse/TypeScriptUtilities/README.md

 #### The IHttpClient interface...

 The ServiceLayerInterface class accepts an IHttpClient parameter in its constructor.
 The idea with this interface was to provide a standardized abstraction of other classes which make direct HTTP calls.
-Currently an implementation of this is provided which uses the [Aurelia](https://aurelia.io/) [HttpClient](https://aurelia.io/docs/plugins/http-services#aurelia-http-client) (class AureliaHttpClient), but the same interface could also be implemented for other HTTP clients (e.g. [Angular](https://angular.io/tutorial/toh-pt6#heroes-and-http)).
+Currently an implementations of this are provided which use the [Aurelia](https://aurelia.io/) [HttpClient](https://aurelia.io/docs/plugins/http-services#aurelia-http-client) (class AureliaHttpClient), and the [Angular](https://angular.io/) [HttpClient](https://angular.io/api/common/http/HttpClient) (class AngularHttpClient).
+Testing was performed again versions 1.3.1 and 8.2.14 of the Aurelia and Angular HTTP clients respectively.

 #### The HttpUrlBuilder, HttpUrlPathAndQueryBuilder, and HttpUrlPrefixBuilder classes...